The Mediterranean Sea: A Treasure to Protect

 - It also connects to the Red Sea through the Suez Canal.

-- The Sea was formed around 5.3 million years ago when the Atlantic breached the strait of Gibraltar, flooding the basin and creating a huge body of water.
-Before that, it's believed the Mediterranean Sea had almost completely dried up!
+Before that, scientists believe the Mediterranean Sea almost completely dried up!
 It was cut off from the Atlantic Ocean, and most of the water evaporated, leaving behind a giant, salty desert.

 - There is also a huge underwater volcano called Marsili!

 The Mediterranean Sea is not just beautiful; it’s also a treasure trove of life!
-It’s recognized as one of the first Global Biodiversity Hotspots, which means it has a super special variety of plants and animals.
-Even though it only covers about 0.8 percent of the world’s ocean area, the Mediterranean is home to an astonishing 18 percent of all known marine species!
-That’s like having a giant jar of jellybeans, where 25 to 30 percent of the flavors come from nowhere else in the world!
+It’s recognized as one of the first Global Biodiversity Hotspots, because it has a super special variety of plants and animals.

 Overall, scientists have recorded between 10,000 and 12,000 marine species living in the Mediterranean Sea.
 In this vibrant sea, you can find: